Explore the Advantages of Tax-Free Zones in Costa…

 The resolution of your file is awaiting signature.
 What do I do?
 Wait 15 working days to check the status of your application.

 Your immigration file has a resolution, and you have been notified.
 What do I do?
-Check with CRIE to make sure the resolution has been received, and we will help you with the required steps to secure the resident card.
+Check with CRIE to ensure the resolution has been received, and we will help you with the required steps to secure the resident card.

 We can do a full investigation on your behalf with the Costa Rica Immigration Department (DGME) and report back to you with the details we find about anything that is slowing down your process and give you your options to fix the problem.